teebbstudios/teebb/README.md

 #Teebb
-A content management system based on Symfony.
+The Teebb content management framework base on the Symfony.